 At over 1000 km2, Nyungwe is Africa’s largest protected mountain rainforest.
 Nyungwe is the source of Africa’s great rivers.
 Rain that falls on the east side feeds the Nile and on the west runs to the Congo.
 The Congo-Nile Divide is a mountain range that runs north to south through Rwanda.
 Nyungwe receives more than 2000mm a year of rain.

-Recently, Nyungwe opened a canopy walk, the only one of its kind in East Africa.
+In 2009, Nyungwe National Park opened a canopy walk, the only one of its kind in East Africa.
 This is a wonderful vantage point to view the incredible biodiversity of this rare forest.
-The canopy walk opens at a time when Rwanda is being recognized as a top 10 global travel destination (Lonely Planet, 2009.)
+The canopy walk opens at a time when Rwanda is being recognized as a top 10 global travel destination.

 In 2005, the Government of Rwanda declared Nyungwe a national park, affording it the highest level of protection in Rwanda.
 This forest, the largest mountain rain forest in all of Africa, hosts 13 species of primates including the Angola colobus found in groups of 300-400 animals that is an attribute unique to Nyungwe.
 It also hosts a large population of chimpanzees and two other threatened species of monkeys; the owl faced monkey and reported but unverified sightings of the golden monkey.